codyit/openshift-mezzanine-py3/README.md

     git push

-Then run this to create the initial tables and superuser.
+Run this to flush the database and create superuser.
 Follow the prompt, say no to demo page creation because of a bug.
+Plase ommit this step for subsequence pushes

     rhc ssh blog
     source $VIRTUAL_ENV/bin/activate
-    python $OPENSHIFT_REPO_DIR/wsgi/approot/manage.py createdb
-    python $OPENSHIFT_REPO_DIR/wsgi/approot/manage.py collectstatic --noinput
+    python $OPENSHIFT_REPO_DIR/wsgi/approot/manage.py flush

 What's in it
 ------------